LayerManager/layman/doc/rest.md

   - *status*: Status information about publishing style.
 See [GET Workspace Layer](#get-workspace-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
 - **original_data_source**: String.
 Either `file` if layer was published from file, or `database_table` if layer was published from external database table
 - **file_path**: String.
 Available only for raster layers published using `file_path` parameter.
-Relative path to the directory containing raster files, relative to the root of the GeoServer data directory.
+Relative path (to directory or direct GeoTIFF file) inside the root of the GeoServer data directory.
 - *metadata*
   - *identifier*: String.
 Identifier of metadata record in CSW instance.
   - *record_url*: String.
 URL of metadata record accessible by web browser, probably with some editing capabilities.